nand-n/gopher/README.md

 ## Documents

 Godocs includes comments - and produes documentation as html or plain text .
 The end result is the documentation tightyly coupled with the code it documents. for example godocs's web interface you can navigate form a function's documetna tot its impllementation with one click.

+## interfaces & mock tesing

+Interface in go are a powerfull tool for abstraction and can be especially usefull when you want to write unit tests for function that interact with a db .
+By creating an interface that describes the beheviour of a database interactions your code needs , you can swap out the real database for a mock one in your tests.